oc-shopaholic/oc-shopaholic-docs/item-class/item-class.md

 # ElementItem classes {docsify-ignore-all}

-Task we want to solve is caching the model data.
+Task we want to solve is caching  model data.
 If we get model object and try to save it in cache, we get **"Serialization of 'Closure' is not allowed"** error.

 You can check this by running next code: